 Cash Flow Problems:

-Cash flow complications usually arise whenever you mix your business finances with the personal finances.
+Cash flow complications usually arise whenever you mix your business finances with personal finances.
 A lot of small businesses across the globe make use of the same bank account for both, leading to a twisted clutter, which is quite tricky to clean up.
 If you mix both, you would end up withdrawing money as required for your personal expenditures and are thereupon there could be cases when you don’t have funds to bear business expenses or for fulfilling government financial obligations, such as taxes.

 By distinguishing your company and personal bank accounts from the first day, you will be freeing yourself from a lot of problems in the long run.